-How to make a Perfect Latte at Home (with or without an espresso machine)
+How to make a Perfect Latte at Home (with an espresso machine)

 A cafe latte consists of a strong espresso shot and two-thirds of frothed milk, making it a perfect combination of flavors.
 When made well, lattes can feel like warm hugs that wrap us in silky, sweet, coffee-flavored goodness.

-Fortunately, lattes are easy to make at home.
+Fortunately, they are easy to make at home.
 You only need a few ingredients, and you are good to go.
-If you’re patient and prepared to put in a little effort, you don’t even need an espresso machine.
-Let’s go through how to make a latte at home.
+Now, let’s teach you how to make a latte at home.

 What you need

 - Coffee beans (espresso beans work best)

 - An espresso machine (ideally, with a steam wand)

 The main ingredient of every latte is coffee.
 Without coffee, a latte is just milk.
 You can grind your coffee beans if you have a coffee grinder, and if you don’t own one, there’s a solution for that as well.

 Alternatively, you can buy pre-ground coffee at a local coffee store.
 If you have a local coffee store that roasts its beans, that’s usually the best way to go.
 Most of the time, it will be fresher than the pre-ground coffee you’ll find at the grocery store.